Home > NTFS for Mac Tips

 Jessica Shee

 Summary: Natively, you can only read NTFS drives on Mac but can not write to it.
-This post provides multiple ways to gain NTFS write permission on Mac running macOS Sonoma/Ventura.
-After reading, you will know how to enable NTFS write on Mac.
+This post provides multiple ways to gain NTFS write permission on Mac running macOS Sequoia and earlier.
+After reading, you will know how to enable NTFS write support on Mac.
+Among them, iBoysoft NTFS for Mac is the best solution to enable NTFS support on Mac without reformatting.

 how to enable ntfs write on mac